 Can the OvuScope be used as a contraceptive?

-No, this device is not intended to be used as a contraceptive or pregnancy test, nor will it provide any indicative information during pregnancy.
+This device is not intended to be used as a contraceptive or pregnancy test, nor will it provide any definitive information during pregnancy.
 Use only as a means to monitor ovulation during your anticipated ovulation window.